raspberrypilearning/create-your-own-world/en/step_6.md

 --- /task ---

 --- task ---
-Test out your `welcome sign` sprite — you should now see a message when the `player` sprite touches it.
+Test your `welcome sign` sprite again.
+You should now see a message when the `player` sprite touches the `welcome sign` sprite.

 ![screenshot](images/world-sign-test2.png)
 --- /task ---